 #4.
 Create an exclusive “welcome video” for new members

-Similar to offering exclusive content, you can also create a high-quality welcome video to show new members when they join.
+Like offering exclusive content, you can create a high-quality welcome video to show new members when they join.
 It’s a great way to keep them engaged with your content and offers a sense of exclusivity when they subscribe to your membership program.

 As a result, it helps you offer a unique experience on your membership site while increasing member retention.

-Another great way to encourage new members to stick around for longer and make them brand-loyal members is by rewarding them with free gifts when they join your membership website.
+Another great way to encourage new members to stick around for longer and make them brand-loyal is by rewarding them with gifts when they join your membership website.

 #6.
 Display a site road map on your membership website

-If you want more members to stick around for longer, it’s essential you put out a good first impression when they first visit your membership website.
+If you want more members to stick around for longer, it’s essential you put out an excellent first impression when they first visit your membership website.

-Displaying a site road map on your membership site will help new members easily navigate and find the content they need.
+Displaying a site roadmap on your membership site will help new members easily navigate and find the content they need.
 This puts a good first impression and makes your brand look professional.
-It also lets them know what they need to do to get started with the membership program.
+It also lets them know what to do to start the membership program.